orientechnologies/orientdb-docs/src/sql/SQL-Drop-Class.md

 >**NOTE**: Bear in mind, that the schema must remain coherent.
-For instance, avoid removing calsses that are super-classes to others.
+For instance, avoid removing classes that are super-classes to others.
 This operation won't delete the associated cluster.

 **Examples**